coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 *Delivering a Secret Message:* You can use Bluff to get a message across to another character without others understanding it.
 The DC is 15 for simple messages, or 20 for complex messages, especially those that rely on getting across new information.
-Failure by 4 or less means you can't get the message across.
+Failure by 4 or less means you can’t get the message across.
 Failure by 5 or more means that some false information has been implied or inferred.
 Anyone listening to the exchange can make a Sense Motive check opposed by the Bluff check you